8 people are interested

 - Shifts are available Monday - Friday from 11 am to 2 pm.

-- TB test and fingerprint may be required.
+- TB test and a fingerprint may be required.
 Based on the number of volunteer hours per week.
+YWCA covers the cost of the tests.